JPEGMafia discography

-The discography of American rapper and producer JPEGMafia consists of five studio albums, four collaborative albums, four extended plays, eight mixtapes, three video albums and 43 singles (including 11 as a featured artist).
+The discography of American rapper and producer JPEGMafia consists of five studio albums, four collaborative albums, four extended plays, eight mixtapes, three video albums and 45 singles (including 12 as a featured artist).

 JPEGMafia originally began his music career under the stage name Devon Hendryx, releasing five studio albums, one mixtape, one extended play and one video album.

 He released his debut studio album Black Ben Carson in February 2016.
 A few months later, Hendricks released a collaborative extended play titled The 2nd Amendment with fellow rapper Freaky on his YouTube and Bandcamp page.
 His second solo studio breakthrough album Veteran was released in January 2018 to widespread critical acclaim.
 In September 2019, he released his third studio album All My Heroes Are Cornballs, to further acclaim.
 It debuted at number 105 on the Billboard 200, becoming his first entry on the chart.
+In 2023, he released his collaborative studio album Scaring the Hoes (2023) through AWAL.
+In 2024, he released his fifth studio album I Lay Down My Life for You (2024).
+It debuted at number 102 on the Billboard 200.